mpchadwick/mpchadwick.github.io/_posts/2018-01-09-magento-2-elasticsearch-notes.md

 <p><strong>NOTE</strong>: When querying Elasticsearch it's important to understand the concept of  <a href="(https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html">analyzers</a>.
 If you're product has a SKU of "SKU", Elasticsearch's analyzers will convert it to lowercase, you need to search for "sku", not "SKU".</p>
 </div>

+There are a few ways you can do this.
+Here's the simplest (searching for a product with a sku value of "sku")...

+**Request**

 ```
 $ curl "localhost:9200/magento2_product_1_v1/_search?pretty" -d'
 {